python-sprints/pandas-mentoring/LEARNING_POINTS.md

 Keep asking questions,reading others' feedbacks till you figure out what to do.

 When sending a Pull Request(PR), always send from a new branch and not the master.This ensures that your master branch stays original and keeps your PR tidy.
-When I sent a PR from my master,the new PR included a previous PR and that's not what I wanted.
+When I sent a PR from my master branch(the original branch where the repo was forked),the new PR included a previous PR and that's not what I wanted.
 So for every new PR, a new branch.

 Please add what you have learnt above this line with a blank line between each point.
 Thank you